pulsar-ide-clangd Made for Pulsar!

 pulsar-ide-clangd

-Provides C and C++ language support for Pulsar using Clangd language server
+Provides C and C++ language support for Pulsar using Clangd language server.

-About
+About this package

 All contributions and feedback are appreciated.